Joyce Hatto: Aftermath

 The British Phonographic Industry (BPI) announced an investigation.
 According to a BPI spokesman in 2007, if the allegations were true, it would have been "one of the most extraordinary cases of piracy the record industry had ever seen".

 Robert von Bahr of the BIS label said that he "had given a lot of thought" to suing Barrington-Coupe for damages but was inclined not to do so on the assumption that the hoax recordings were "a desperate attempt to build a shrine to a dying wife".
 He also said that he had advised László Simon to take advantage of the publicity by securing more concert engagements.

 Barrington-Coupe himself said that he "had given up worrying" about possible legal consequences and added that "I don't consider I've hurt anybody.
 A lot of attention has been drawn to forgotten artists."

 The Hertfordshire Constabulary said that it would not take any action unless a complaint was made by the copyright holder of one of the original recordings.
 This did not occur.

 In 2009 Channel 4 in Britain broadcast a 20-minute documentary about the scam.

-Barrington-Coupe died at his home in Royston on 19 October 2014.
+Barrington-Coupe died aged 83, at his home in Royston, on 19 October 2014.